On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: The simplicial embedding

-Define, for the moment, $\scat{QPDer}\subset\scat{PDer}$ to be the image of quasicategories in prederivators, so that the theorem gives an isomorphism of simplicial categories $\scat{QCAT}\iso \scat{QPDer}$.
+Define, for the moment, $\scat{QPDer}\subset\scat{PDer}$ to be the image of quasicategories in prederivators, so that Corollary \ref{simplicialembedding} gives an isomorphism of simplicial categories $\scat{QCAT}\iso \scat{QPDer}$.
 In particular, $\scat{QPDer}$ is not merely a simplicial category, but actually a category enriched in quasicategories.

 Recall that the inclusion of Kan complexes into quasicategories has a right adjoint $\iota$, which we will call the Kan core.
 For a quasicategory $Q$, the core $\iota Q$ is the sub-simplicial set such that an $n$-simplex $x\in Q_n$ is in $(\iota Q)_n$ if and only if every 1-simplex of $x$ is an isomorphism in $\Ho(Q)$.
 See~\cite[Section 1]{joyal2}.